tgxn/lemmy-modder/README.md

 You will need:
 - docker & docker-compose

-1. Clone this repo `git clone https://github.com/tgxn/lemmy-modder.git`
-2. Switch to the repo directory `cd lemmy-modder`
-3.
+Add this to your docker-compose:

+Setup your reverse proxy to proxy requests for `modder.example.com` to the new container on port `80`.

 ### Running Locally